 The Azores islands are an archipelago in the Atlantic Ocean with nine inhabited islands.
-This year we visited five, and we were so charmed by them that we will certainly return to visit the remaining four Azores islands.
+In 2019 we visited five, and we were so charmed by them that we will certainly return to visit the remaining four Azores islands.

 This post will allow you to choose which islands to visit when you’re going island hopping in the Azores.

 The islands of the Azores are located in the Atlantic Ocean between Europe and America.